-3.3.4.
-Snowballing
+3.3.4 Snowballing

 In this activity, the process defined in Snowballing Procedure Definition is performed.
 The new publications and structured resources data are recorded on the corresponding forms.
-New publications and

-Table 4 Inputs outputs and actors of Systematic Search Configuration
+New publications and structured resources are analyzed and selected by applying the respective inclusion and exclusion criteria.
+Table 7 shows the inputs, outputs and actors of this activity.